-If the Owner fails to lease a unit after a qualified family has been determined eligible by the Owner and the unit has been vacant for 120 days, the PHA will give notice to the owner that the HAP contract will be amended to reduce the number of contract units that have been vacant for this period.
+If any contract units have been vacant for 120 days, the PHA will give notice to the owner that the HAP contract will be amended to reduce the number of contract units that have been vacant for this period.
 The PHA will provide the notice to the owner within 10 business days of the 120th day of the vacancy.
 The amendment to the HAP contract will be effective the 1st day of the month following the date of the PHA's notice.